grommunio/grommunio-documentation/admin/manual_core.rst

 	pop3_private_key_path=zzz.key
 	pop3_force_stls=true

-Enable/start zero or more of the services you wish to utilize.
+Enable and start services you wish to utilize.
 Adjust your packet filter configuration for these new ports as needed.

 .. code-block:: sh